saltyorg/docs/docs/sandbox/apps/adminer.md

 ## What is it?

-[Adminer](https://www.adminer.org/){: target=_blank rel="noopener noreferrer" } is a popular and feature rich Open Source administration and development platform for PostgreSQL.
+[Adminer](https://www.adminer.org/){: target=_blank rel="noopener noreferrer" } Adminer (formerly phpMinAdmin) is a full-featured database management tool written in PHP.
+Adminer is available for MySQL, MariaDB, PostgreSQL, SQLite, MS SQL, Oracle, Elasticsearch, MongoDB and others via plugin.

 !!!info
     By default, the role is protected behind your Authelia/SSO middleware.
 You will also have to log into the app itself.